timskillman/NET-MAUI/Zoom.Pan.Demo/ReadMe.md

 # .NET MAUI Zoom Pan demo using SkiaSharp SKCanvas

-Demonstrates a simple Zoom Pan class that zooms and pans the scene;
+Demonstrates a simple Zoom Pan class that zooms and pans the scene with just one-line zoom/pan function;

 - **Windows** - Click/drag left mouse button to pan. **Mousewheel** to zoom.
 - **Android/iOS** - Single touch/drag to pan. **Two-finger drag** to zoom and pan.  (option to turn off single drag pan)